pact64/pact64/README.md

 <img height="400" align="right" src="https://i.redd.it/nrfoar9emhv41.png" />

 Pact64 is a weeb multi-shitposting bot.
-That's probably some dude on the internet.
+That's probably some dude that's a loser and watches anime on the internet.

 ## Features
 - Pact64 is bad at coding. (html n css)